Skip to main content

 Periods

-A period is the part of the menstrual cycle when you bleed from your vagina for a few days.
+A period is the part of your menstrual cycle when you bleed from your vagina for a few days.

-For most women, this happens every 28 days or so.
-But it's common for periods to be more or less frequent than this, ranging from day 21 to day 40 of their menstrual cycle.
+This usually happens about every 28 days.
+But it's common for periods to be more or less frequent than this.
+The gap between your periods can range from 21 to 35 days.

+Periods are different for each person.
 Your period can last from 2 to 7 days.
 But it will usually last for about 5 days.
-The bleeding is often heaviest in the first 2 days.
+The bleeding is usually heaviest in the first 2 days.

 When your period is at its heaviest, the blood will be red.
 On lighter days, it may be pink, brown or black.